KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 Now let's examine what we have just written.
-You will notice that the first couple of lines that we have written start with a hash symbol (#).
+You will notice that the first couple of lines that we have written start with a hash symbol (`#`).
 This means that whatever follows will not be read by the Python interpreter.
 This is what we usually regard as a **comment**.
 Then there is a `print` statement followed by a parentheses `()` with a piece of text inside.
+And that is all there is to our first Python program.

 Now close the file, save it as `hello_world.py` and run the following command on your terminal